Admissions: Master’s Programs

 - certificates from professional training or additional qualifications related to the program (e.g. participation in research competitions, internships, etc.)

 - a copy of your passport

-Special requirements apply for documents if you come from one of the following countries: Austria, China, Georgia, Iran, Mongolia, South Tyrol, and Vietnam.
+Additionally, special requirements for documents apply if you come from one of the following countries: Bangladesh, China, Georgia, India, Iran, Mongolia, Pakistan, Austria, South Tyrol and Vietnam.